 Students are required to maintain current a RN license in any state where they maintain a clinical site rotation.
-Compact licensure is recognized if applicable.
+Compact licensure is recognized, if applicable.
 A current copy of the student's RN license MUST be provided to the School prior to the expiration date and will be maintained in their individual file.
 Current ACLS/BLS/PALS certification and immunization status MUST be maintained throughout the clinical phase of the program.

-If the School does not receive the required information prior to expiration, the student will be immediately removed from clinical rotation and may be placed on probation.
+If the School does not receive the required information prior to expiration, the student may be immediately removed from the clinical rotation and may have their clinical time extended until the materials are brought current and may be placed on probation.